 When faced with the cost of care and their own concern for their loved one, many caregivers quit their jobs to take responsibility for their seniors.
 However, it’s important to remember that this costs caregivers in terms of lost wages, benefits, and disruption in a career path.
 Studies show, on average, lifetime wages lost for women at $325,000, and for men $284,000.

-Before you make a drastic decision like this, consult with your senior loved one, and take the first step to an informed decision by scheduling a meeting with a Care Manager.
+Before you make a drastic decision like this, consult with your senior loved one, and take the first step to an informed decision by scheduling a meeting with a Care Management team member.
 This will help you understand and plan for the considerations for your senior loved one’s unique situation.

 Assessing the options

 A Care Manager will have an initial meeting with the seniors and involved family members, which typically lasts about an hour.
-Chandelle makes an assessment of the seniors’ situation and creates a plan for living in retirement.
-“It’s usually a one-time meeting,” she says.
+Assessments are made of the seniors’ situation, a plan for living in retirement is developed.